 Tennis fans know how privileged they are to be in the presence of a sporting legend who is still at the top – or very near the top – of his game.

 We all realise that Federer’s supreme grace and control may not be on show for many more years.
 So we delight in it, we savour it and we applaud it as loudly as we can.

 Murray admitted last night that Roger deserved the reception he received, even in what is now Andy’s home town.
 Who could possibly complain when the crowd warms to an all-time-great?

 And in the final analysis, Federer did Murray a favour by putting him back in his place after five unanswered sets in their last two matches.

 Andy’s had a wonderful year but he still isn’t as good as Roger – not yet.
 Here in London we look forward to the day when Murray might be world number one.
-But no one here or anywhere else in the world is in a hurry to say goodbye to Federer’s effortless magnificence.
+But no one in the world is in a hurry to say goodbye to Federer’s effortless magnificence.

 Let’s face it, if you don’t love Roger Federer, you don’t love tennis.